 in 2017, Google became the first company to match 100% of its electricity consumption with renewable energy.
 Google is the largest corporate renewable energy purchaser on the planet.
 And surprisingly, it encourages car manufacturing companies to take steps towards making electric vehicles.

-The electric vehicle is a vehicle that runs on electricity alone. such a vehicle does not contain an internal combustion engine like the other conventional vehicle. instead, it employees an electric motor to tune the wheels.
+An electric vehicle is a vehicle that runs on electricity alone. such a vehicle does not contain an internal combustion engine like the other conventional vehicle. instead, it employs an electric motor to tune the wheels.

 The Importance of Electric Vehicle